Keeping the Arts Alive

 Through arts access programming, we can keep the arts alive for those living with dementia and their care partners.

 Made popular by the Meet Me at MoMA program in New York City, arts access has become a standard offering for many arts organizations throughout the globe.
 Through special tours guided by dementia and art guides, those living with dementia and their loved ones can see and experience the arts through viewing, discussion, and experience.
-While offered the best on-site, arts access can be beautifully experienced in the care community through life enrichment programming.
+While best experienced on-site, arts access can be beautifully experienced in the care community through life enrichment programming.

 “Friendship is unnecessary, like philosophy, like art, like the universe itself (for God did not need to create).
 It has no survival value; rather it is one of those things which give value to survival.”